semantifyit/ds-specifications/DomainSpecifications/DS-V5/Grammar/DomainSpecification/README.md

 * [DS @context](./Context.md)

-A List with all terms used in Domain Specifications:
+A list with all terms used in Domain Specifications:

 * [DS Terms](./TermsDS.md)